Holiday inspiration currently loading...

 Your Accommodation in York

-Owned and run by the same family for a number of years, your accommodation in York is an award-winning guest house of rare quality and comfort set around 20 minutes’ walk from the Minster and an easy stroll from many of the city’s main attractions.
+Owned and run by a friendly family, your accommodation in York is a recently created guest house of rare quality and comfort set around 14 minutes’ walk from the Minster and an easy stroll from many of the city’s main attractions.

-The walled City of York, set at the confluence of Rivers Ouse and Foss, has seen major political events played out on its doorstep over its entire 2000-year existence, moving from ecclesiastical powerhouse, to industrial hub, to major tourist attraction enjoyed by visitors from all over the world, drawn here by a rich heritage, with the jaw-dropping gothic Minster at its centre.
+The walled City of York, set at the confluence of Rivers Ouse and Foss, has seen major political events played out on its doorstep over its entire 2000-year existence.
+From ecclesiastical powerhouse, to industrial hub, to major tourist attraction – visitors flock here from all over the world, drawn by a rich heritage.
+The jaw-dropping gothic Minster provides an impressive centrepiece to the city.

 While here, you’ll enjoy use of a York Pass, allowing entry to all of York’s major attractions and alleviating the need to queue for tickets at each.
 We’ll also include our own tips and recommendations to help you make the most of your time.